intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/QuickStart/orca-pytorch-quickstart.md

         x = self.fc2(x)
         return F.log_softmax(x, dim=1)
 ```
-After defining your model, you need to define a *Model Creator Function* that returns an instance of your model, and a *Optimizer Creator Function* that returns a PyTorch optimizer.
+After defining your model, you need to define a *Model Creator Function* that takes the parameter `config` and returns an instance of your model, and a *Optimizer Creator Function* that has two parameters `model` and `config` and returns a PyTorch optimizer.

 ```python
 def model_creator(config):